canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

     #.
 The first stage firmware booted by QEMU is OpenSBI.
 Before QEMU 7.0 this had to be specified by the ``-bios`` option.
 This option is not needed with QEMU 7.0 or higher.
 It cannot be used with KVM.
     #.
 The second stage firmware U-Boot is loaded into memory via ``-kernel /usr/lib/u-boot/qemu-riscv64_smode/uboot.elf``

-  One can use pass through networking, adjust memory (-m) & cpu counts (-smp) as needed.
+  One can use pass through networking, adjust memory (-m) and cpu counts (-smp) as needed.

 4. Watch the serial console output and wait for cloud-init to complete.
-It will show a line with the text 'Cloud-init finished' like:
+It will show a line with the text 'Cloud-init finished':

   .. code-block:: text